MrBlueXav/Dekrispator_H747/README.md

 	      - Word Length = 8 Bits
 	      - Stop Bit = 1
 	      - Parity = None
 	      - Flow control = None
+* Frameworks used : openAMP and Binn for objects transmission between cores.

 I encountered endless issues to make this project work and suffered a lot... ;-)) I hope some people will find it useful and could use it as an audio synth platform !
 It was first a STM32CubeMX project (the only way I found to reach that point) but can't be regenerated now, be careful !
 I left the .ioc file for info only.